hannahvarughese/generate-lex-web-ui-loader-config/README.md

-                "botStack": "llmbot", // Name of the Qna Bot stack created on AWS "customer": "trial-fe-qa-env", // Name of the customer to which config needs to be added "platform": "ca", // Values can be ca for Agent AI , acad for Selfservice "stage": "dev" // dev for updating to staging, prod for updating to prod }```
+                "botStack": "llmbot", // Name of the Qna Bot stack created on AWS "customer": "trial-fe-qa-env", // Name of the customer to which config needs to be added "platform": "ca", // Values can be ca for Agent AI , acad for Selfservice "stage": "dev", // dev for updating to staging, prod for updating to prod "title": "LLMBot" // title to be displayed in the chat window }```
 9. After running the API, you will get success response (status: 200)
         ```{